Dhriti7/Balanced-Brackets/README.md

 By this logic, we say a sequence of brackets is balanced if the following conditions are met:

-It contains no unmatched brackets.
+* It contains no unmatched brackets.
-The subset of brackets enclosed within the confines of a matched pair of brackets is also a matched pair of brackets.
+* The subset of brackets enclosed within the confines of a matched pair of brackets is also a matched pair of brackets.
-Given  strings of brackets, determine whether each sequence of brackets is balanced.
+Given n strings of brackets, determine whether each sequence of brackets is balanced.
 If a string is balanced, return YES.
 Otherwise, return NO.

 Function Description:-